MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

     >[!IMPORTANT]
     > After submission for review, you will not be able to edit the properties you entered, or delete your Cortana skill.
 See the [Withdraw Your Submission](#withdraw-your-submission) below.

-2. After submitting for review, the *World Settings* section displays the following changes.
+1. After you submit the skill for review, the *World Settings* section displays the following changes.

     * The **Save** button and **Submit for Review** button are removed.